 Redundancy is the dismissal of employees because the employer needs to reduce the workforce.
-Employment law regards redundancy as different from a typical dismissal because it is not focused on the employee and his or her capability or conduct.
-It is the job and the services it provides that is deleted rather than the employee who is sacked because of his personal deficiency.
+Employment law regards redundancy as different from a typical dismissal because it is not focused on the employee and their capability or conduct.
+In redundancy, it is the job and the services it provides that is deleted or reduced rather than the employee who is sacked because of his personal deficiency.

-‘Collective redundancy’ is where more than 20 employees are made redundant within a 90-day period and in one establishment.
+‘Collective redundancy’ is where more than 20 employees are made redundant within a 90-day period in one establishment.
 Again, if consultation is not done properly, the employer could face a legal claim and an award of up to 90-days’ pay under Section 189 Trade Union and Labour Relations (Consolidation) Act 1992.

 If there is another, vacant job similar to the one being deleted, the potentially redundant employee has the right to be offered that job first.

 Employees facing redundancy have a number of other rights.
 The redundancy dismissal process is devilishly difficult and employment solicitors strongly advise taking legal advice.